-'Yanny' or 'Laurel'?
+'Yanny' Or 'Laurel'?
 Why People Hear Different Things In That Viral Clip

-If you are reading this, you are likely one of the more than 14 million people who vehemently believe that this audio clip is saying either the word "Yanny" or the word "Laurel."
+If you are reading this, you are likely one of the more than 14 million people who vehemently believe that this audio clip is saying either the word "yanny" or the word "laurel."

 If you haven't heard it yet, take a listen:

-The short audio clip has sharply divided the Internet since it was posted by Twitter user Cloe Feldman on Monday.
+The short audio clip has sharply divided the Internet since it was posted on Twitter by Cloe Feldman on Monday.
 Why would people hear two totally different words?

 To answer this, we consulted experts in how human brains perceive sound.

-Nina Kraus, a neurobiology professor at Northwestern University, says that "it is not at all surprising to me that two different people will take a sound that is admittedly acoustically ambiguous and hear it differently."
+Nina Kraus, a neurobiology professor at Northwestern University, says, "It is not at all surprising to me that two different people will take a sound that is admittedly acoustically ambiguous and hear it differently."

-"Acoustically ambiguous" in this case means that it's a very poor quality file.
-That's crucial in explaining why people are hearing different things.
+"Acoustically ambiguous" in this case means that it's a very poor-quality file.
+That is crucial in explaining why people are hearing different things.

 The viral tweet posted by Feldman was actually taken from a post on Reddit, as she has explained.
 And the person who appears to be the original Reddit poster, RolandCamry, says that he made it from playing a recording from Vocabulary.com out of his speakers.
 In other words, there are multiple steps that degrade the quality of the audio.

-(Spoiler alert: Based on what the Redditor who claims to be the original poster said, the original recording is probably this one on Vocabulary.com, which says "Laurel.")
+(Spoiler alert: Based on what the Redditor who claims to be the original poster said, the original recording is probably this one on Vocabulary.com, which says "laurel.")

-The poor quality of the audio, likely rerecorded multiple times, makes it more open to interpretation by the brain, says Brad Story, a professor of Speech, Language, and Hearing Sciences at The University of Arizona.
-Primary information that would be present in a high quality recording or in person is "weakened or attenuated," Story says, even as the brain is eagerly looking for patterns to interpret.
+The poor quality of the audio, likely re-recorded multiple times, makes it more open to interpretation by the brain, says Brad Story, a professor of speech, language and hearing sciences at the University of Arizona.
+Primary information that would be present in a high-quality recording or in person is "weakened or attenuated," Story says, even as the brain is eagerly looking for patterns to interpret.

 "And if you throw things off a little bit, in terms of it being somewhat unnatural, then it is possible to fool that perceptual system and our interpretation of it," says Story.